Aristide Blank: Convict and emigrant

+Posterity

-Patrice reportedly married a Rothschild and lived a life of luxury, but continued to be active in political life.
+Patrice Blank reportedly married a Rothschild and lived a life of luxury, but continued to be active in politics.
 Like his friend Bertrand de Jouvenel, he spoke out against the French economic mainstream, advocating right-libertarianism; this agenda was promoted by his own magazine, Liaisons Sociales, as well as by Commentaire journal and Saint-Simon Foundation, both of which he financed.
 His parallel advocacy for the United States of Europe brought him into conflict with Charles de Gaulle, but also ensured support from Joseph Rovan.
 As noted by lawyer Jacques Sinard, Patrice was also a promoter of common-law marriage from a Europeanist and liberal perspective.
-Patrice Blank was still active in publishing into the 1990s, as owner of the Liaisons group; he sold it to Wolters Kluwer in 1996.
-He died in Paris, aged 73, on October 14, 1998, having just inaugurated a new libertarian magazine, Sociétal.
+He was still active in publishing into the 1990s, as owner of the Liaisons group; he sold it to Wolters Kluwer in 1996.

+Aristide's son died in Paris, aged 73, on October 14, 1998, having just inaugurated a new libertarian magazine, Sociétal.
 He enjoys a posthumous fame as a central figure in conspiracy theories about the death of Robert Boulin in October 1979.
 According to these, Boulin was killed by his colleagues in the Rally for the Republic, because he had compromising information regarding party finances; Blank Jr is depicted as having absconded with Boulin's personal files just after his death was announced.